vvscode/docs/docs/conversation/conversation-fb-advance-messages.md

 ---
-title: Advance Facebook Messenger
+title: Sending rich messages with Facebook Messenger
 excerpt: >-
   Learn and see how different kind of messages render on Facebook Messenger.
 hidden: true
 ---

-## Advance Facebook Messages
+## Advanced Facebook Messages

-In this blog, we will show you how you can send advance messages such as media, choice, card, carousel, and location messages using Conversation API.
+outline what needs to happen first, ping back to setting up facebook messenger Talk about the different messages a little bit,
+Add screenshots on every message.
+(If we are to keep this, I am a bit ambvialent since you have it in the reference guide. ).

 ## Sending Media Message